Gifted87/FX_Price_Alert/README.md

 ---

 ## Support
-If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/your-username/alertify/issues).
+If you encounter any issues or have questions, please open an issue on the Github Repository.

 ---